gribard/sveltekit-shadcn-auth-starter/README.md

    ```
 6. Create an account

-   6.1 Go ahead to your localhost address and create an account.
+   6.1 Go to [http://localhost:5173/](http://localhost:5173/) and create an account.
 After clicking the "Sign up" button you will be redirected to the Email Confirmation Page.

    6.2 If you haven't configured the nodemailer in the .env file, open Prisma Studio: